ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 Aside, a thing I don't fully understand: this implementation looks to me like it's something like O(n^2) in the size of the input.
 It's supposed to be roughly linear.
 I'm not sure if I'm missing something or if there's just a more efficient algorithm.

 Anyway, that's roughly how I do it.
-I take this approach mostly from [Write You a Haskell](http://dev.stephendiehl.com/fun/) (notably chapter 7, section "constraint generation"[^chapter-7]).
-But I had to figure out how to handle `letrec` myself, because the language implemented there uses `fix` instead.
+I take this approach mostly from [Write You a Haskell](http://dev.stephendiehl.com/fun/) (notably chapter 7, section "constraint generation"[^chapter-7], but also other chapters were useful for other parts of Haskenthetical).
+But I had to figure out how to handle `letrec` myself, because the language implemented there uses `fix` instead[^fix].
 I also took a lot from [Typing Haskell in Haskell](http://web.cecs.pdx.edu/~mpj/thih/thih.pdf), especially pattern matching.
 (I hadn't discovered it by the time I implemented `letrec`.)
 Neither source implements explicit type declarations[^h98], so I had to figure out those for myself too.
 I'm not convinced I did a very good job.

 [^chapter-7]: Be aware that the implementation of let on that page [doesn't work](https://github.com/sdiehl/write-you-a-haskell/pull/89).
 It's been fixed in the repository, but not on the website.

+[^fix]: It's [possible](https://github.com/ChickenProp/haskenthetical/blob/master/examples/fix-factorial.hth)<sup><small>[¶](https://github.com/ChickenProp/haskenthetical/blob/54d7571f1662af68418840645435ab7d0e719003/examples/fix-factorial.hth)</small></sup> to implement `fix` in Haskenthetical without `letrec`, so maybe I didn't need to figure it out.
+I could have just waited until I get macros and then implemented `letrec` in terms of `fix`.

 [^h98]: THIH does have them for binding groups (like found in `let` and at the top level), but not expressions.
 That made me wonder if those weren't in the [Haskell 98 report](https://www.haskell.org/definition/haskell98-report.pdf), like how Elm doesn't have them.
 But they're there: §3.16, "Expression Type-Signatures".

-Finally, evaluation: for the most part that's fairly straightforward.
+Finally, [evaluation](https://github.com/ChickenProp/haskenthetical/blob/master/src/Eval.hs)<sup><small>[¶](https://github.com/ChickenProp/haskenthetical/blob/54d7571f1662af68418840645435ab7d0e719003/src/Eval.hs): for the most part that's fairly straightforward.
 For example, when we evaluate a variable, we look up its value in the environment.
 When we evaluate a `let`, we evaluate something, add it to the environment under the relevant name, and go on to the next thing.
-There are a few types of values that we need only when evaluating:
+There are a few [types of values](https://github.com/ChickenProp/haskenthetical/blob/master/src/Syntax.hs#L128)<sup><small>[¶](https://github.com/ChickenProp/haskenthetical/blob/54d7571f1662af68418840645435ab7d0e719003/src/Syntax.hs#L128)</small></sup> that we need only when evaluating:

 * A closure is the thing that gets returned when we evaluate a `λ` expression.
 It captures a snapshot of the current environment, the name of the argument, and the body expression.
 If a λ has multiple arguments, it returns nested closures.
 * A builtin is a regular Haskell function of type `Val -> Either Text Val` (plus a name to distinguish them).
 Builtins and closures are ultimately the only things that can be called as functions.
 * A Thunk is an unevaluated expression, with a copy of its environment.
 They get evaluated as soon as anything returns them.
 Currently they're used in two places. `letrec` needs them because we can't evaluate bindings before adding them to the environment or we'd get infinite recursion.
 Type eliminators are builtin values, but the `Val` they return is a Thunk (with empty environment) to avoid the Haskell file Env.hs from having to reference Eval.hs.
 * A tag is just a symbol (a Haskell `Text` under the hood) paired with a list of other values.
 Constructors wrap their arguments in a tag, and eliminators and pattern matching compare tags.
 There's no way to look at or manipulate the symbol directly in Haskenthetical, but I'd be curious to explore that direction.

-I'll mention a few other things that might be of note.
+I'll mention a couple other things that might be of note.
+These probably require more background knowledge of Haskell to make sense.

-I have the data type
+Firstly: I have the data type

 ```haskell
 data Pass = Parsed | Typechecked